sveljko/cppbound/timers.md

 ```

 Of course, `nulify` does not have to be implemented in exactly that
-way, but, it's the "canonical" way to do it.
-But, the function object
+way, but it's the "canonical" way to do it.
+The function object should
-should check if the ID is valid and only then invalidate and return
+check if the ID is valid and only then invalidate and return `true`.
-`true`.
 If the ID is already invalid, just return `false`.

 It's up to the user to provide the `valid()` and `invalidate()`
 functions (which need not be named like that, not even be actual
 functions).
-Commonly, they check and set some special value, for
+Commonly, they check and set some special value, like `-1`
-example `-1` for integers, `NaN` for floating point, `NUL` character,
+for integers, `NaN` for floating point, `NUL` character, etc.
-etc.